Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 - `platformProviders`
 - `platforms`
 - `apis`
+- `extensions`
 - `plugins`
 - `vendors`
 - `protocols`
 - `services`
 - `workloads`

+> ✅ We decided to use `extensions` (or "Bicep extensions" and "ARM template extensions" for added clarity) as suggested by @anthony-c-martin for these reasons:
+> - The term `providers` is considered to be highly ambiguous, particularly within the ARM context where it typically denotes Azure resource providers, which could confuse discussions around Bicep's extensibility features.
+Although qualifiers can help clarify the context, finding an appropriate and precise qualifier is challenging.
+Additionally, the introduction of a qualifier results in the formation of a compound noun, which can be cumbersome and less user-friendly.
+> - The term `extensions` is deemed to be less prone to misunderstanding.
+The potential for confusion between Bicep / ARM template deployment extensions and Azure resource providers is minimal.
+Although the term is also used in the context of Azure extension resources, it is a less common usage.
+Notably, the Graph team has already adopted the term extensions over providers internally for clearer internal communication.
+> - The concept of "extensibility" has been a recurring theme in our public documentation.
+Adopting the term `extensions` aligns closely with this existing terminology, making it a more intuitive choice.
+> - 💪 "Bicep extension" resonates well with our established naming conventions for Bicep-related features.

 ## Out of scope

 ### Portal UI design

-The update to the Portal deployments blade is necessary to display the symbolic name and deployment provider information for extensible resources.
+The update to the Portal deployments blade is necessary to display the symbolic name and Bicep extension information for extensible resources.
 Since the portal team has ownership of the deployments blade, they hold the responsibility for both the UI design and the implementation of these changes.
-The addition of new properties — `deploymentProviders` in the deployments API and `deploymentProvider` in the deployment operations API — provides the Portal team with the essential data to programmatically differentiate between Azure resources and extensible resources.
+The addition of new properties — `extensions` in the deployments API and `extensions` in the deployment operations API — provides the Portal team with the essential data to programmatically differentiate between Azure resources and extensible resources.
 This capability is key to enabling the team to design a UI that effectively segregates and presents Azure resources and extensible resources.